oracle/python-cx_Oracle/doc/src/user_guide/ha.rst

 available to cx_Oracle applications.

-You must thoroughly test your application because not all lower level calls in the the cx_Oracle implementation can be replayed.
+You must thoroughly test your application because not all lower level calls in the cx_Oracle implementation can be replayed.

 See `OCI and Application Continuity
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-A8DD9422-2F82-42A9-9555-134296416E8F>`__